 But if you haven’t dived into the world of pay-per-click (PPC) to promote your product further, you’re missing out.
 Due to PPC’s flexibility, you can target prospects on whether they’re at the top or bottom of the sales funnel.
 And what’s more, you can track a bunch of metrics, target specific keywords and easily run tests to identify which campaigns are resonating with your audiences versus which ones need to be optimized or turned off.
 This allows you to put more money toward the ads that result in conversions.

-Whether you are new to PPC or want to learn about PPC best practices, check out our four SaaS marketing tips for successful PPC campaigns.
+Whether you are new to PPC or want to learn about PPC best practices, here are a few tips we have picked up in the last several years as a SaaS marketing agency.

 Educate and Engage, then Sell